swagger-api/swagger.io-docs/getting-started/index.md

 #### Starting from scratch?

-* Use the [Swagger Editor](http://editor.swagger.io/)to create your OAS definition and then use [Swagger Codegen](https://swagger.io/swagger-codegen/) to generate server implementation.
+* Use the [Swagger Editor](http://editor.swagger.io/) to create your OAS definition and then use [Swagger Codegen](https://swagger.io/swagger-codegen/) to generate server implementation.
 * Use the [Swagger UI](https://swagger.io/swagger-ui/) to visualize and document your OAS definition
 * Design, document and develop APIs as a team using [SwaggerHub](https://swaggerhub.com)